YaolingYang/SparsePainter/README.md

 <a id="changelog"></a>
 # Changelog
+* **2024-06-18 Version 1.2.1**
+Check if the VCF data input includes genotypes that are not 0 or 1, then return the error.
 * **2024-06-18 Version 1.2.0**
 Enable string population labels (the 2nd column of ``popfile``).
 In the 2nd column of ``mapfile``, change the unit of genetic distance from Morgan to **centiMorgan**.